dskrinik/ValidatePassword/README.md

 # ValidatePassword
-simple program in C language that evaluates the strength of a password
+A simple program in C language that evaluates the strength of a password.